iArnold/Xiangqi/README.md

 Red version
 -----------

-This program was made using the 0.5.4 version of the Red programming language.
+The console program was made using the 0.5.4 version of the Red programming language.
 Therefore also the bindings by Kaj de Vos, included here in the bind folder, are the corresponding files for this Red version also.
 When updating to a next version of Red, the bindings should be upgraded as well.
 The original bindings by Kaj de Vos can be found here http://red.esperconsultancy.nl/Red-test

+The GUI version of the program, xiangqi-board.red, is made with the development version of Red 0.6.0.
+Bad news, good news follows now.
+The GUI is only for Windows.
+The good news is Red language is also aiming to target all kinds of other platforms too in a native way.
+If you want to help get Red have a GUI on your favorite platform, please feel free to do so.

 Compiling this program
 ----------------------

-To compile this program, you will need the sourcecode, a Rebol (core) program for your computer and the Red sources.
-You can find very specific information how to compile Red programs on the Github site of Red here: https://github.com/red/red In short it is start your Rebol core program, change directory to the Red source folder
+To compile this program, you will need the sourcecode, a Rebol (View) program for your computer and the Red sources.
+You can find very specific information how to compile Red programs on the Github site of Red here: https://github.com/red/red In short it is start your Rebol View program, go to the console and change directory to the Red source folder
 	cd red
 and do
 	do %red.r
 	rc %../xiangqi/xiangqi/xiangqi-console.red
 And Red will create your program in the Red folder.

+Compiling the GUI version is done by
+	rc %../xiangqi/xiangqi/xiangqi-board.red
+You will notice this opens a command window as well.
+This is handy for trying out improvements, it will show all print and probe debugging helper commands you have put inside your changed code.
+If you do not want such a command window to appear you compile using
+	do/args %red.r "-c -t Windows %../xiangqi/xiangqi/xiangqi-console.red"

 Testprograms
 ------------